Important Parking Information During Rady Children's Hospital's Campus Development — Read More

 Q. Is cochlear implant technology new?

 A. The first cochlear implants were performed in 1961, when Dr. William House implanted the devices in three patients.
 These devices were made up of a single electrode.
 Improvements were made to allow for multiple electrode sites, and from 1964 to 1966, procedures were performed using this new technology.
 In the 1970s, implant technology became even more advanced, and in 1984, the Food and Drug Administration approved the implant process in adults.
-Candidacy for implants has since expanded to children and to people with lesser degrees of deafness, and advancements have continued to be made in the device’s sophistication and programming.
+Candidacy for implants has since expanded to children and to people with more residual hearing, and advancements have continued to be made in the device’s sophistication and programming.
 Currently, three cochlear devices are FDA-approved to be implanted in children.

 Q. Are there surgical risks with a cochlear implant?